zendesk/ruby-kafka/README.md

 The Producer API is currently beta level and used in production.
 There's an alpha level Consumer Group API that has not yet been used in production and that may change without warning.
 Feel free to try it out but don't expect it to be stable or correct quite yet.

+Although parts of this library work with Kafka 0.8 – specifically, the Producer API – it's being tested and developed against Kafka 0.9.
+The Consumer API will be 0.9 only.

 ## Installation

 Add this line to your application's Gemfile: